P-Pierrick/ESILV_PythonProject_Classification/README.md

 ## scriptToCreateActivityJsonRepresentation.py :

 	This script python converts a line from the csv file (one line corresponds to a participant's activity) into a json format.
-This json allows to test the Rest API, it will be sent to the API to make a prediction.
+This json will allow to test the Rest API, it will be sent to the API to make a prediction.
 	The file will be generated in the project directory "outputScripts"

 ## outputScripts :